-3 semester credits 2/1/0The course presents fundamental concepts of the C++ programming language, such as data types, variables, conditional statements, loops, arrays, functions arithmetic operations, and program design.
+The course presents fundamental concepts of the C++ programming language, such as data types, variables, conditional statements, loops, arrays, functions arithmetic operations, and program design.
 Prerequisite(s): A Mathematics (MAT) course.

-IT 248 Web Authoring Applications
+Web Authoring Applications

 An introduction to multimedia Web building applications with a special emphasis on applying good design principles to products such as dynamic graphics, Web sites, animation, and video.
 The course uses the industry leading Macromedia MX suite.
 Prerequisite(s): IT 120, The Internet and Web Page Design.